propelorm/propelorm.github.com/download.markdown

 ## License ##

-Copyright (c) 2005-2013 Hans Lellelid, David Zuelke, Francois Zaninotto, William Durand
+Copyright (c) Since 2005 Hans Lellelid, David Zuelke, Francois Zaninotto, William Durand, Marc J. Schmidt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal